emc-openstack/vnx-direct-driver/README_ISCSI.md

 __Notes:__ When the driver notices that there is no existing storage group that has the host name as the storage group name, it will create the storage group and also add the compute node's or Block Storage nodes' registered initiators into the storage group.
 If the driver notices that the storage group already exists, it will assume that the registered initiators have also been put into it and skip the operations above for better performance.
-It is recommended that the storage administrator doesn't create the storage group manually and instead relies on the driver for the preparation.
-If the storage administrator do need to create the storage group manually for some special requirements, the correct registered initiators should be put into the storage group as well (otherwise the following volume attaching operations will fail).
+It is recommended that the storage administrator does not create the storage group manually and instead relies on the driver for the preparation.
+If the storage administrator needs to create the storage group manually for some special requirements, the correct registered initiators should be put into the storage group as well (otherwise the following volume attaching operations will fail).

 ## Backend configuration

 Make the following changes in the configuration file `/etc/cinder/cinder.conf`:

 The configuration options below are specific for EMC VNX iSCSI driver

         storage_vnx_pool_name = Pool_01_SAS
         san_ip = 10.10.72.41